-In a typical year, Rashi offers an ‘opt in’ hot lunch service to students Monday through Friday for an additional fee.
+In a typical year, Rashi offers an ‘opt in’ hot lunch service to students several days a week for an additional fee.
 Hot lunches are delivered from your family’s favorite restaurants in the Boston area.
-Past lunch providers have included Needham House of Pizza, Anna’s Taqueria, Comella’s, A Perfect Taste Catering, Papa Gino’s and Rox Diner.
+Past lunch providers have included Pressed Cafe, Needham House of Pizza, Anna’s Taqueria, Comella’s, A Perfect Taste Catering, Papa Gino’s and Rox Diner.

 School lunches are balanced to ensure that each student gets the nutrition that a growing child requires.
 All lunches are nut-free and gluten-free options are available.
 All food is kosher-style and all meat served is kosher.

 Kosher (Kashrut) Policy